Blind Guardian: Influences

 The band was initially inspired by their fellow countrymen Helloween, and in its early releases, it also displayed influences from Iron Maiden and Metallica.
 According to guitarist Marcus Siepen, during the songwriting for Follow the Blind, they also listened to Bay Area thrash metal bands, such as Testament and Forbidden, resulting in a somewhat heavier sound.

 Starting with their third album, Tales from the Twilight World, and continuing through Somewhere Far Beyond and Imaginations from the Other Side, Blind Guardian gradually incorporated more influences from progressive and classical music.
 Queen had a significant impact, particularly concerning the choir arrangements and harmonies, an effect most notable on A Night at the Opera.

 Singer Hansi Kürsch expressed the band's attraction to 1970s progressive rock, citing early Genesis, Gentle Giant, and ELP as key influences.
 However, regarding the genre, he sees more direct influences in progressive metal bands, particularly Fates Warning, Queensrÿche, and Savatage.
 The folkloric influences on Nightfall in Middle-Earth primarily stem from British rock band Jethro Tull.

-Side-projects
+Side projects

-Along with Jon Schaffer, the leader and founder of Iced Earth, Kürsch was a member of Demons & Wizards, where he served as the lead singer until its disbandment in early 2021 due to Schaffer's involvement in the January 6 US Capitol attack.
+Along with Jon Schaffer, the leader and founder of Iced Earth, Kürsch was a member of Demons & Wizards, where he served as the lead singer until its disbandment in early 2021 due to Schaffer's involvement in the January 6 U.S. Capitol attack.

 Frederik Ehmke was a founding member of the band Sinbreed, in which Marcus Siepen was initially a session member.
 Later, in 2012, Marcus became a full member of the band.

 Following the tsunami that struck Japan on 11 March 2011, Blind Guardian collaborated with their former record company, EMI Music, to auction an exclusive studio session for two at the Twilight Hall Studio in Grefrath, Germany, for charity.
 All proceeds were donated to tsunami relief efforts.
 The auction concluded on 22 April 2011 with a final bid of £1,171.00.